issalab/mkturk/public/mkturk/readme.md

 ~13 - pump pwm

 ### Analog Pins
-A0 - unused
+A0 - trial trigger

-A1 - unused
+A1 - trial trigger

 A2 - sample command

 A3 - trial code

-A4 - unused
+A4 - block trigger

-A5 - unused
+A5 - block trigger

 ### Lines
 D8,D9 (D2 led) - eye - softwareserial2

-D10,D11 (D6 led) - rfid - softwareserial1
+D10,D11 - rfid - softwareserial1

-A2,A3 (D5 led) - sample command & trial code - IN1
+A2,A3 (D5 led) - file code+sample command & trial code - IN1

-A0,A1 (D3 led) - unused - IN2
+A0,A1 (D3 led) - trial triggers - IN2

-A4,A5 - unused - IN3
+A4,A5 (D6 led, D1 can't be used because serial comm) - block triggers - IN3

 <br>